 Since you will be using it in your bedroom, it should be quiet enough to allow you to sleep through the night while it is still running.

 What should you buy: warm or cool mist humidifier for sinuses?

-Both the warm mist and the cool mist humidifiers are great for giving you some comfort for sinuses.
+Both cool mist vs warm mist humidifier for sinus problems are great for giving you some comfort for sinuses.
 It does not matter what you buy because it is going to give you the comfort that you need.

 Warm mist humidifiers boil water and produce warm mist.
 In the process of boiling water, they are going to kill bacteria and viruses.